-Sentences such as (3)a and (4)a can be read in three ways, depending on whether the embedded pronoun is understood to depend on the subject, on the object, or to be deictic.
+Sentences such as (4)a and (5)a can be read in three ways, depending on whether the embedded pronoun is understood to depend on the subject, on the object, or to be deictic.

-- (3) a.
-Sarkozy_i told Obama_k that $he{i/k/m}$ would be re-elected. - b.
-Sarkozy λi Obama $\lambda k \;\; t_i$ told $t_k \;\; that \; he{i/k/m}$ would be re-elected. - (4) a.
-[A representative]i told [a senator]k that $he{i/k/m}$ would be re-elected. - b. [a representative]i λi [a senator]k λk t_i told t_k that $he{i/k/m}$ be re-elected
+- (4) a.
+Sarkozyi told Obamak that hei/k/m would be re-elected. b.
+Sarkozy λi Obama λk ti told tk that hei/k/m would be re-elected. - (5) a.
+[A representative]i told [a senator]k that $he{i/k/m}$ would be re-elected. b. [a representative]i $\lambda i$ [a senator]k $\lambda k$ ti told tk that $he{i/k/m}$ be re-elected

-These ambiguities have been analyzed in great detail in frameworks that posit that pronouns have the semantics of variables, which may be bound by a quantifier, or free - in which case they receive their value from an assignment function provided by the context.
-For instance, in the textbook analysis of Heim and Kratzer 1998, one way to represent the ambiguity of (3)a is through the Logical Form in (3)b, where a bona fide Logical Form would be obtained by choosing the index i, k or m for the pronoun he (since the subject and object are referring expressions, there are several alternative ways to represent the ambiguity).
-(4)b summarizes three possible Logical Forms of (4)a within the same framework, depending on whether he is given the index i, k or m.
+These ambiguities have been analyzed in great detail in frameworks that posit that pronouns have the semantics of variables, which may be bound by a quantifier, or left free - in which case they receive their value from an assignment function provided by the context.
+For instance, in the textbook analysis of Heim and Kratzer 1998, one way to represent the ambiguity of (4)a is through the representation in (4)b, where a bona fide Logical Form would be obtained by choosing the index i, k or m for the pronoun he (since the subject and object are referring expressions, there are several alternative ways to represent the ambiguity).
+(5)b summarizes three possible Logical Forms of (5)a within the same framework, depending on whether he is given the index i, k or m.

-Sometimes these representations can get quite complex, for instance to capture the fact that plural pronouns may be simultaneously bound by several quantifiers, as in (the relevant reading of) (5)a, represented as in (5)b.
+Sometimes these representations can get quite complex, for instance to capture the fact that plural pronouns may be simultaneously bound by several quantifiers, as in (the relevant reading of) (6)a, represented as in (6)b.

-- (5) a.
-[A representative]i told [a senator]k that they{i,k} would (both) be re-elected. - $b. \ [a \ representative]i \ \lambda i \ [a \ senator]k \lambda k \quad t_i \ told \ t_k \ that \ they{i+k} \ would \ be \ re-elected$
+- (6) a. $[A \text{ representative}]i \text{ told } [a \text{ senator}]k \text{ that they}{i,k} \text{ would (both) be re-elected.}$ - b. [a representative]i $\lambda i$ [a senator]k $\lambda k$ ti told tk that theyi+k would be re-elected

-In this case, it is essential on the relevant reading that they should be simultaneously dependent on a representative and on a senator, hence the 'sum' index i+k that appears on they in (5)b.
+In this case, it is essential on the relevant reading that they should be simultaneously dependent on a representative and on a senator, hence the 'sum' index i+k that appears on they in (6)b.

-While it is clear that, say, the sentence in (4)a is ambiguous, it is not at all uncontroversial that one should capture its readings by positing invisible indices that are nonetheless supposed to be cognitively and semantically real.
+While it is clear that, say, the sentence in (5)a is ambiguous, it is not at all uncontroversial that one should capture its readings by positing invisible indices that are nonetheless supposed to be cognitively and semantically real.
 In fact, following in the footsteps of Quine 1960, a movement of 'variable-free semantics' has proposed to analyze such ambiguities without recourse to variables to begin with (e.g. Jacobson 1999, 2012).

-In this section, we survey recent results that suggest that sign language displays an overt version of something close to the indices of (3)-(5), and that this fact can be used to revisit some foundational questions in semantics.
-However, it will prove useful to distinguish between two versions of this 'hypothesis of variable visibility'.
+In this section, we survey recent results that suggest that sign language displays an overt version of something close to the indices of (4)-(6), and that this fact can be used to revisit some foundational questions in semantics.
+However, it will prove useful to distinguish between two versions of this hypothesis of 'Variable Visibility'.
 According to the Weak Version, it is possible to associate to both a pronoun and to its antecedent a symbol (namely a locus) that marks their dependency, and to associate to different deictic pronouns different symbols if they denote different objects.
-According to the Strong Version, the symbols in question - loci - really do display the behavior of variables - which as we will see below is a strictly stronger (and possibly overly strong) claim.7 a.
-Weak Version b.
-Strong Version
+According to the Strong Version, the symbols in question - loci - really do display the behavior of variables - which as we will see below is a strictly stronger (and possibly overly strong) claim.